lmbarros/WhatComesAroundGoesAround/README.md

 see where one window ends and the next one starts.
 Borders are hard to see.
 Everything blends together into a beautiful, confusing rectangle of sameness.

-*What Comes Around (Goes Around)* is a XFCE 4 theme with distinct borders and that looks good to my eyes.
+*What Comes Around (Goes Around)* is a XFCE 4 theme that has distinct borders and matches my tastes in general.

-*What Comes Around (Goes Around)* is based on the quite nice [*OneColor XFCE* theme by novomonte](https://www.xfce-look.org/p/1148918/) (that's why it is licensed under the GNU GPL, which I think is an odd license for a theme).
+*What Comes Around (Goes Around)* is based on the quite nice [*OneColor XFCE* theme by novomente](https://www.xfce-look.org/p/1148918/) (that's why it is licensed under the GNU GPL, which I think is an odd license for a theme).

 ## Colors